| |

 in a different way, as advisor rather than adversary.
 They

-may still give you advise along the way, or review the final
+may still give you advice along the way, or review the final

-it's important that both parties be aware if one spouse has
+it's important that all parties be aware if one or more parties has

-retained an attorney so that they may consider their choice
+retained an attorney so that others may consider their choice

 to do so as well.